VedantNadgir/Projectile_motion/README.md

 # Projectile_motion
 Simulate the projectile motion and display the graph.
-Requires MatLab and C++ compiler
+Requires MatLab and C++ compiler.
 Sample output: